Table of ContentsPart 1 Current principles and systems

 Part 2 Developments in risk assessment: Hazard identification/characterisation and exposure assessment

-- 4.Advances in techniques for monitoring/detecting chemical contaminants in food: chromatography: Tadeusz Gorecki, University of Waterloo, Canada;
+- 4.Advances in techniques for monitoring/detecting chemical contaminants in food: chromatography: Merrik Kobarfard, Alexander Sweett and Tadeusz Górecki, University of Waterloo, Canada;

 - 5.Advances in techniques for detecting chemical contaminants in food: electrochemical biosensors: Daniel Cozzolino, Central Queensland University, Australia;

-- 6.The use of effect biomarkers to assess potential effects of exposure to chemical residues from food and other sources: Gaud Dervilly, Oniris Nantes, France;
+- 6.The use of effect biomarkers to assess potential effects of exposure to chemical residues from food and other sources: G. Dervilly, M. Hernández-Mesa and B. Le Bizec, ONIRIS - INRAE - LABERCA, France;

-- 7.Understanding the role of diet as a source of potentially harmful chemicals: Bozidar Udovicki, University of Belgrade, Serbia;
+- 7.Understanding the role of diet/food as a source of potentially harmful chemicals within the exposome: Bozidar Udovicki and Ilija Djekic, University of Belgrade, Serbia;

-- 8.Advances in human biomonitoring to assess levels of dietary exposure to potentially harmful chemicals from food or other sources: Pascal Sanders, ANSES, France;
+- 8.Advances in human biomonitoring to assess levels of dietary exposure to potentially harmful chemicals from food or other sources: Pascal Sanders and Christophe Rousselle, Agency for Food, Environmental and Occupational Health and Safety (ANSES), France;

 Part 3 Developments in risk assessments: Risk characterisation

-- 11.Developments in in-silico tools for safety/risk assessment of chemical residues in food: Szabina Stice, Centre for Food Safety and Applied Nutrition – Food and Drug Administration, USA;
+- 11.Developments in in silico tools for safety and hazard assessment of chemicals in food: Szabina Stice, U.S. Food and Drug Administration, USA;

 Part 4 Environmental and processing contaminants and natural toxins

-- 13.Advances in assessing flame retardant residues in food: Gary Codling, University of Exeter, UK;
+- 13.Advances in chemical analysis of flame-retardant residues in food: Gary Codling, University of Exeter, UK;

 - 15.Assessing microplastics and nanoplastics in food: Alfonso Lampen, Federal Institute for Risk Assessment (BfR), Germany;

-- 16.Contaminants related to high-temperature processing of food: Hoonjeong Kwon, Seoul National University, Korea)
+- 16.Contaminants related to high-temperature processing of food: Youngsun Lee, University of Helsinki, Finland; and Hoonjeong Kwon, Seoul National University, Republic of Korea;

 About the Editor(s)Dr Rob Theelen has worked for the Dutch Ministry of Agriculture, Nature and Food Quality, the Netherlands Food and Consumer Product Safety Authority (NVWA) and the National Institute for Public Health and the Environment (RIVM).
 Dr Theelen was formerly Technical Assistant to the Chair of the Codex Committee on Contaminants in Food.
 He is involved in the EU Better Training for Safer Food (BTSF) Initiative, the European Commission (EC) Technical Assistance and Information Exchange (TAIEX) Platform, and manages the Food Safety Portal supporting chemical risk management and assessment.